codekaya/Aligned_duel/README.md

     -   Start both the frontend and backend servers as per the setup guide.
 2.  **Access the Game**:

-    -   Open your browser and navigate to `http://localhost:3000`.
+    -   Open your browser and navigate to <http://localhost:3000>.
 3.  **Connect Your Wallet**:

-    -   Click on the "Connect Wallet" button to link your Ethereum wallet.
+    -   Click on the "Connect Wallet" button to link your MetaMask wallet.
+    -   Ensure your MetaMask is configured to the Ethereum Holesky testnet.
-4.  **Select a Character and Fight**:
+4.  **Select a Stake Amount and Character**:

+    -   Choose an amount to stake or opt for a free game.
-    -   Choose your character and enter the battle arena.
+    -   Select your character and enter the battle arena.
-    -   Engage in turn-based combat against another player.
-5.  **Mint Your NFT**:
+5.  **Wait for an Opponent**:

+    -   The game will start once another player joins.
+6.  **Engage in Battle**:

+    -   Use the **Attack** and **Hide** buttons strategically.
+    -   Remember the attack and hide probabilities:
+        -   **Attack**: 60% chance of success.
+        -   **Hide**: 40% chance to reflect the next attack back to the opponent.
+7.  **Win and Claim Rewards**:

+    -   If you win, the backend will generate a zk-SNARK proof.
-    -   If you win, follow the prompts to mint your unique NFT.
+    -   Upon verification, you will receive the staked amount and can mint a unique NFT.

 * * * * *